lingwhatics/lingwhatics.github.io/reading.md

 ## Books I have been reading

 ### 2018
+- _The Beast: Making a Living on a Dying Planet_ The Beast: Making a Living on a Dying Planet by Hugh Goldring,  Nicole Marie Burton (Contributor) (2018)
 - _The Prodigal Tongue: The Love-Hate Relationship Between American and British English_ by Lynne Murphy (2018)
 - _Eat More Better: How to Make Every Bite More Delicious_ by Dan Pashman,  Alex Eben Meyer (Illustrations) (2014)
 - _Hard To Do: The Surprising, Feminist History of Breaking Up_ by Kelli María Korducki (2018)